dabruhce/aws-gatewayapi-lambda-node-qrcode-generator/README.md

-## QR
+## AWS QR Code Generator
-This repo has all the necessary binaries to execute canvas correctly within the lambda environment.

-Everything is checked in to node_modules & lib.

 This project uses https://github.com/gera2ld/qrcanvas to generate QR codes.
 Check that repo for the API and alter handler.js as needed.
+All necessary binaries for executing canvas are checked in to node_modules & lib.
+This allows the following:

+* alter/test changes locally by executing in a lambda docker container
+* deploy directly with serverless framework to AWS gatewayapi + lambda
+* steps included on how to test vs deployed endpoint

 ### run with docker locally
 ````text
 docker run --rm -v "%cd%:/var/task" lambci/lambda:nodejs6.10 handler.endpoint "{\"data\": { \"url\": \"https://google.com\" } }"

 ````

 ### Deploy to AWS using serverless
 ````text